EFFECTIVE: August 26, 2016

-This procedure applies to the Community Colleges within the State System of Community Colleges (“CCCS”).
+This procedure applies to the Colorado Community College System (CCCS or System).

-Board policy states that providing a well-managed and appropriately utilized learning and working environment throughout the State System of Community Colleges is of paramount importance.
-The Colleges shall take measures reasonably necessary to optimize efficient use of buildings, grounds, space, property and other facilities throughout the system.
-This includes, but is not limited to, all residence halls, buildings and the spaces within and between buildings, parking lots, athletic facilities, sidewalks, lawns, fields, shelters, amphitheaters, and all other spaces where events may be held, activities may take place, or that may require services.
+Board policy states that providing a well-managed and appropriately utilized learning and working environment throughout the System is of paramount importance.
+CCCS shall take measures reasonably necessary to optimize efficient use of buildings, grounds, space, property and other facilities throughout the System.
+This includes, but is not limited to, all residence halls, buildings (and the spaces within and between buildings), parking lots, athletic facilities, sidewalks, lawns, fields, shelters, amphitheaters, airspace, and all other spaces where events may be held, activities may take place, or that may require services.

 All CCCS Facilities are subject to assignment and reassignment to meet campus facilities use plans and the overall needs and best interests of CCCS.
 To promote efficiency and optimal utilization, this procedure is designed to ensure (1) effective decision making, (2) accurate record keeping, and (3) communication among users, service providers and decision makers concerning utilization of CCCS Facilities.

-Facilities use plans, proposed uses of new facilities, changes in uses of existing facilities, and changes to existing facilities, including structural and equipment changes shall be reviewed by the System President, College President, or designees, as appropriate.
+Facilities use plans, proposed uses of new facilities, changes in uses of existing facilities, and changes to existing facilities, including structural and equipment changes, shall be reviewed by the Chancellor, College President, or designees, as appropriate.

 For purposes of this procedure, the following definitions apply:

-Authorized Campus Community activity means any activity of a recognized student group that is within the group’s mission, and any activity of CCCS-affiliated entities that are in support of CCCS’ mission and has gone through the appropriate channels to receive approval to be held at CCCS Facilities.
+Authorized Campus Community Activity means any activity of a recognized student group that is within the group’s mission, and any activity of CCCS-affiliated entities that is in support of CCCS’ mission and has gone through the appropriate channels to receive approval to be held at CCCS Facilities.

-CCCS-affiliated entity means any foundation, partner, governmental agency or nonprofit service provider acting in support of CCCS’ mission in accordance with prior approval by the System or College president or designees.
+CCCS-Affiliated Entity means any foundation, partner, governmental agency or nonprofit service provider acting in support of CCCS’ mission in accordance with prior approval by the Chancellor, College President or designees.

-Recognized student group means any student group recognized through the College specific protocol for recognition.
+Recognized student group means any student group recognized through the College’s specific protocol for recognition.

 Solicitation means the act of: